Drone Coalition

 Drone Coalition was proposed by Latvia and is coordinated in conjunction with the United Kingdom.

-Other members: Australia, Czech Republic, Denmark, France, Estonia, Italy, Canada, Lithuania, Luxembourg, the Netherlands, New Zealand, Poland, Ukraine, Germany and Sweden.
+Other members: Australia, Belgium, Czech Republic, Denmark, France, Estonia, Italy, Canada, Lithuania, Luxembourg, the Netherlands, New Zealand, Norway, Poland, Türkiye, Ukraine, Germany and Sweden.

 *More countries that wish to join coalition can be added.